Two women working

 • 4 in 5 people aged over 55 say their favourite retail brand no longer understands them or their needs

-• Stereotypes, including that depression is normal in older age, lead to older people with common mental health conditions (such as anxiety and depression) being less likely to be offered talking therapies than younger people, but more likely to be on tranquilisers
+• Stereotypes, including that depression is normal in older age, lead to older people with common mental health conditions (such as anxiety and depression) being less likely to be offered talking therapies than younger people, but more likely to be on anti-depressants

 • Older people have been found to be systematically excluded from health research, despite many conditions being more common in older age